 13- Getting around is really easy (and free of charge!)

 Public transport is entirely free for residents of the Estonian capital, Tallinn.
 And if you prefer walking to places, Estonia is one of the best places to do so.
 The highest point in the country is Suur Munamägi (which translates as “Big Egg Mountain”), just 318 meters (1,043ft) above sea level.
 So It’s pretty flat!

 14- They don’t go to church much

 According to a Gallup Poll, Estonia is the world’s least religious country.
 Just 16% of respondents said religion was an important part of their life, compared to 27% of Britons, 65% of Americans and 100% of Bangladeshis and Indonesians.

 15- It’s mostly female

-The country has distinctly more women than men.
+Another interesting fact about Estonia is the fact that the country has distinctly more women than men.
 For every 100 females in Estonia, there are 84 men – only the Northern Mariana Islands, a US territory in the Pacific, with a population of around 50,000, has a smaller percentage of males.
 Estonian women live 10 years longer, on average, which goes some way to explaining it.